AndreiMaikov/OM_shipping--SQL/Readme.md

 This results in many-to-many relationships between **users** (those involved in the OM business processes) and **the roles** available in such processes (that are Customer, Vendor, Administrator, Picker and Driver).
 To resolve these many-to-many relationships in compliance with the third normal form requirements, the structure users&ndash;roles&ndash;user_roles is utilized.
 Each row of the latter table corresponds to a user and one of the user’s roles.

-The structure of the Shipping table group and the reasons why this structure was choosen are discussed below.
+The structure of the Shipping table group and the reasons why this structure was chosen are discussed below.

 ## OM shipping process features and their implementation in the schema